jinnabaalu/jinnabalu.github.io/_posts/2019-06-27-Running-Jekyll-in-Docker.md

 #### Option #1 : Post running, if we want to install anything manually

-`docker exec -ti platformops gem install "jekyll-theme-hydeout"`
+`docker exec -ti jinnabalu gem install "jekyll-theme-hydeout"`

 #### Oprion #2 : If you want to deploy automatically, update `Gemfile'